-- The notice of reassessment is sent to all property owners in March and contains the criteria for tax relief (see Addendum A, page B-2). - The real estate tax bills, personal property tax bills and personal property verification forms briefly address the Tax Relief Program. - Advertisement in the Washington Post. - Advertisement on Prince William County cable television, Channel 23. - A tax relief brochure (in both English and Spanish) containing specific information regarding eligibility and the application form is available in the Real Estate Assessments Office and various other County agencies (see Addendum C, page B-5), including the Finance Department's tax payment counters and senior citizens' centers. - The County's website: www.pwcgov.org/finance.
+- The notice of reassessment is sent to all property owners in March and contains the criteria for tax relief (see Addendum A, page B-2). - The real estate tax bills, personal property tax bills and personal property verification forms briefly address the Tax Relief Program. - Advertisement in the Washington Post. - A tax relief brochure (in both English and Spanish) containing specific information regarding eligibility and the application form is available in the Real Estate Assessments Office and various other County agencies (see Addendum C, page B-5), including the Finance Department's tax payment counters and senior citizens' centers. - The County's website: www.pwcgov.org/finance.